maximmasiutin/azure-scripts/README.md

   `python blob-storage-price.py --blob-types "General Block Blob v2"`
   `python blob-storage-price.py --blob-types "General Block Blob v2, Premium Block Blob"`

-1. **create-spot-vms.ps1**: Creates a series of Azure VM spot instances automatically.
+1. **create-spot-vms.ps1**: Creates Azure Spot VMs with full ARM64 support.
+Auto-detects latest Ubuntu minimal image based on CPU architecture (ARM64 Cobalt/Ampere or x64 AMD/Intel).
 1. **set-storage-account-content-headers.ps1**: Sets Azure static website files content headers (such as Content-Type or Cache-Control).
 1. **monitor-stddev.py**: A stability-focused website monitor that uses standard deviation of latency to detect jitter and performance degradation, not just outages.
 Publishes results to Azure/local files.
 See [monitor-stddev.md](monitor-stddev.md).
 1. **azure-swap.bash**: A tool that looks for local temporary disk and creates a swap file of 90% of that storage, leaving 10% available.
 It creates an autostart server in case of Azure removed the disk if machine was stopped.